 Civilians continued to suffer disproportionately from the impacts of explosive weapons in 2020.

-Today, Action on Armed Violence (AOAV) releases the tenth annual report on harm from explosive weapons following ten years of recording the global impact of explosive violence as reported in English language media.
+This is AOAV’s tenth annual report on harm from explosive weapons looking at global impact of explosive violence in 2020.

 In 2020, AOAV recorded 18,747 deaths and injuries as a result of the use of explosive weapons around the world.
 Civilians continued to suffer disproportionately, accounting for 59% of total casualties, with 11,056 civilian deaths and injuries.